Field Notes

 Step 3: Knockout Questions

-Knockout questions save you time by surfacing which applicants meet your basic requirements upfront.
+Knockout questions save you time by surfacing which candidates meet your basic requirements upfront.

 Examples for restaurants: